Q. What's the difference between intentional plagiarism and unintentional plagiarism?

 Unintentional plagiarism is:

-- Accidentally leaving off the required citation(s) because you don't understand the rules of citation and plagiarism.
+- Accidentally leaving off the required citation(s) because of not understanding the rules of citation.

-- Sometimes students don't realize they need to include a citation for any information they learned from a source, even if they are using their own words to paraphrase the information they learned.
+- Forgetting to include a citation for any information learned from a source, even if paraphrased.

 Visit this site on plagiarism prevention to see a full description of unintentional plagiarism.